kbaseattic/ui-common/docs/easy-installing-panel-and-widget.md

 The widget file name needs to be unique within the directory, of course.

-Traditionally they are prefixed with kbase, so kbaseMyWidget, but I'm not sure this is really necessary.
+Traditionally they are prefixed with ```kbase```, so ```kbaseMyWidget```, but I'm not sure this is really necessary.
+The directory (and module name) should provide enough namespacing that file names can be simpler.

+(But then again, thinking about usage, when developers are editing, it can be very handy for a file name to be more fully descriptive.)

-I've been placing jquery widgets that have been wrapped in AMD calls into src/widgets/jquery.
+I've been placing jquery widgets that have been wrapped in AMD calls into ```src/widgets/jquery```.
 That is not a permanent solution, just a way to set them aside from the original non-AMD ones.

 There are many ways to create widgets.
 A widget, after all, is merely an implementation of the widget interface.

-TODO: doc reference
+TODO: reference to api docs

 ### kbwidget jquery widgets